 Each season is different

 You could go to Hallstatt in every single season and it would look surprisingly different.
-Fall compared to winter and spring compared to summer each has something amazing to offer.
+In fact, fall compared to winter and spring compared to summer each has something amazing to offer.